-Attila Bozay was born on August 11, 1939, in Balatonfűzfő, under the name of Attila Szarka.
+Attila Bozay was born on August 11, 1939, in Balatonfűzfő.
 His father was Gyula Bozalyi (machinist), his mother Anna Moder (housewife), and his sister Ildikó Bozalyi (doctor).

 He began his piano studies in 1949, started to play the violin in 1951 and the clarinet shortly afterwards.
-He always remembered the inspiring leader of Balatonfűzfő’s local pioneer band with a warm heart, who, as a truthful renaissance man, was able to play several instruments and operated the group during that period of time.
+He always remembered the inspiring leader of Balatonfűzfő’s local pioneer band with a warm heart, who, as a true renaissance man, was able to play several instruments and organised the group during that time.

-After a long agonising period of fights and arguments with his parents, in September 1953 he could finally apply to the famous Conservatory of Music in Békéstarhos.
+After a long and difficult period of fights and arguments with his parents about his future, in September 1953 he could finally apply to the famous Conservatory of Music in Békéstarhos.
 During the admission procedure, his mother asked the director of the school, György Gulyás, not to admit his son, but he insisted on young Bozay’s music education.
 Three of his early works are associated with Békéstarhos: ‘Two archaic pieces’, ‘Two short pieces for piano’ and the ‘Divertimento’.
 The composer called these pieces Opus juvenile.

-In 1954, after the unexpected termination of the institution, he continued his studies in Budapest at the State Conservatory of Music, today’s well-known Béla Bartók Conservatory.
-Throughout these three years, the composer wrote five more Opus juveniles: ‘Introduction and Rondo Burlesco’, ‘Sonatina’, ‘Wind quintet’, ‘A walk in Fairyland’, and a 36-movement piano cycle called ‘Medals’.
+In 1954, after the unexpected closure of the institution, he continued his studies in Budapest at the State Conservatory of Music, today’s well-known Béla Bartók Conservatory.
+In the course of these three years, the composer wrote five more Opus juveniles: ‘Introduction and Rondo Burlesco’, ‘Sonatina’, ‘Wind Quintet’, ‘A walk in Fairyland’, and a 36-movement piano cycle called ‘Medals’.

-On October 23, 1956, he took part in the demonstrations of the Budapest University of Technology and Economics - Bem Square - Parliament axle, what he recalls to be an uplifting feeling and a defining experience of his life.
+On October 23, 1956, he took part in the student demonstration against Russia’s political domination that marched from the Budapest University of Technology via Bem Square to Parliament, which with its uplifting feeling he always recalled as a defining experience of his life.

-In 1957, a straight path led him to the Liszt Academy of Music where he graduated with honors on May 17, 1962, in the well-known class of Ferenc Farkas.
-This is where he met Árpád Balázs, Zsolt Durkó, Zoltán Jeney and Miklós Kocsár amongst others.
+In 1957, a direct path led him to the Liszt Academy of Music and the well-known class of Ferenc Farkas from which he graduated with honours on May 17, 1962.
+This is where he met amongst others Árpád Balázs, Zsolt Durkó, Zoltán Jeney and Miklós Kocsár.
 The 9th Opus juvenile called ‘Romance’ was composed here as the last piece of this set.
-In 1958, another work of his, ‘Duo’, was also created.
+In 1958 he also wrote ‘Duo’.

-1979 was a hectic year for Bozay: he began to compose an opera, which has also opened a new creative period: the period of outbrave.
+1979 was a hectic year for Bozay: he began to compose an opera, which also opened a new creative period: a period of facing new challenges.
 He received his second Erkel Prize.
 His daughter Melinda was born.
-This year he started to teach orchestration at the Liszt Academy of Music, followed by his first composition class two years later.
-In 1982, Attila Bozay and Klára Körmendi went through a divorce.
+This same year he started to teach orchestration at the Liszt Academy of Music, and two years later his first composition class.
+In 1982 he was divorced from Klára Körmendi.

-From 1983 to 1985, he wrote four series dedicated to his great role model, Béla Bartók, entitled 6 choruses for children's or female voices.
-The opuses process six poems by each poet, and their similarities to Bartók’s 27 choruses for children's and female voices are uncanny.
-During his lifetime, Bozay composed more than a hundred pieces based on Hungarian poems, from several authors such as János Arany, Bálint Balassi, Dániel Berzsenyi, Attila József, Amy Károlyi, János Pilinszky, Sándor Petőfi, Miklós Radnóti and János Vajda.
+Between 1983 and 1985 he wrote four sets of choruses, each entitled ’6 Choruses for Children's or Female Voices’ and setting in each case six poems by a single poet.
+These works are dedicated to his great role model, Béla Bartók, and show striking similarities to Bartók’s ’27 Choruses for Children's and Female Voices’.
+During his lifetime, Bozay composed more than a hundred song settings of Hungarian poets such as János Arany, Bálint Balassi, Dániel Berzsenyi, Attila József, Amy Károlyi, János Pilinszky, Sándor Petőfi, Miklós Radnóti and János Vajda.

-In 1988 he was awarded the Bartók-Pásztory Prize.
-He was a member of the Hungarian Music Society’s board and the president of the Békéstarhos Friend Circle.
-In 1989 he married Erzsébet Varga.
-In the same year, he received the Fin Hungarian Score Award.
+In 1988 he was awarded the Bartók-Pásztory Prize and became a member of the Hungarian Music Society’s board and the president of the Békéstarhos Circle of Friends.
+In 1989 he married Erzsébet Varga and in the same year received the Hungarian Heritage Prize.

-Between 1990 to 1993, he was the director of the Hungarian National Philharmonic.
-This activity required a great amount of strength.
-Subsequently, he looked back at his work with some remorse, which has taken his time and energy away from composition.
-However, this should not mislead the reader: here, as always, he has done his work with the spirit of Attila Bozay, with modesty, zeal, dedication, diligence, and most of all a great desire to create.
+Between 1990 and 1993, he was the director of the Hungarian National Philharmonic, an activity requiring much time and energy.
+Subsequently, he looked back at this work, which had taken him away from composition, with some remorse.
+However, not to mislead the reader, here, as always, he undertook the work in the spirit of Attila Bozay: with modesty, zeal, dedication, diligence, and most of all a great desire to create.

-He was a founding member of the Hungarian Academy of Arts and has been vice-president of the Hungarian Music Department for four years from 1992.
-This year he was awarded the Hungarian Art Prize.
-In 1993, he wrote his composition, ‘Poor Yorick’, based on the poems of István Kormos.
-This perhaps was the most profound insight into his own soul.
-He composed his last, third ‘Pezzo Sinfonico’ op.
+He was a founding member of the Hungarian Academy of Arts and was Vice-President of the Hungarian Music Department for four years from 1992.
+That year he was awarded the Hungarian Art Prize.
+Written in 1993, his composition, ‘Poor Yorick’, based on poems by István Kormos, reveals perhaps the most profound insight into his own soul.
+He composed his 3rd and last ‘Pezzo Sinfonico’ Op.
 38 in 1995.
-In 1997 he completed his last, ‘No. 3 String Quartet’ op.
-40., and two mixed choir cycles dedicated to Zoltán Kodály.
-The pieces’ texts are based on Bálint Balassi and István Gyöngyösi’s works.
+In 1997 he completed his last String Quartet op.
+40 and two cycles of Choruses for mixed-voice choir dedicated to Zoltán Kodály.
+The texts are taken from Bálint Balassi and István Gyöngyösi.

-In 1998, he began to compose an opera for the Hungarian Millennium Opera Competition, this large-scale work circled in his mind for almost 30 years.
-Based on Madách's Tragedy of Man, he wrote an opera ‘The Last Five Settings’.
-He suffered a third, this time fatal heart attack during a vacation in Szilvásvárad and passed away on September 14, 1999.
-Three movements from his opera were not yet orchestrated.
-These were completed by three former students of his, Zoltán Kovács, Zsófia Tallér and Gyula Fekete with the help of the author's instructions.
-A year after his death, the opera, which can also be considered as the masterpiece of his oeuvre, was unveiled on October 21, 2000, and earned all accolades and awards.
+In 1998, he began to compose an opera for the Hungarian Millennium Opera Competition.
+This large-scale work had been circling in his mind for almost 30 years.
+Based on the final scenes of Imre Madách's play, The Tragedy of Man, his opera is called ‘The Last Five Scenes’.
+After suffering a third, this time fatal, heart attack during a vacation in Szilvásvárad he passed away on September 14, 1999.
+Much of the opera was not yet fully orchestrated.
+With the help of the composer’s instructions it was completed by three former students of his, Zoltán Kovács, Zsófia Tallér and Gyula Fekete.
+A year after his death, the opera, which can also be considered as the masterpiece of his oeuvre, was produced on October 21, 2000, and earned universal acclaim.

-His dear student, Endre Olsvay, who graduated in his first composition class at the Liszt Academy, wrote: "Attila Bozay, like one of his role models, Bartók too, passed away with " a full luggage. " An opera plan, ‘A guy from Pest’, about the martyrdom of Péter Mansfeld in '56, his further cycles of mixed choirs could not be finished by the composer, who died a tragic sudden death.
-The significance of his oeuvre was confirmed with the Artisjus Prize in 2001 and the Hungarian Heritage Prize in 2009.
-In 2016, a street was named after Attila Bozay in Balatonfűzfő.
+His dear student, Endre Olsvay, who graduated in his first composition class at the Liszt Academy, wrote: "Attila Bozay, like one of his role models, Bartók, passed away with his luggage full."
+The plan for another opera, ‘A boy from Pest’, about the martyrdom of Péter Mansfeld in 1956, and further cycles for mixed-voice choirs could not be completed by the composer, who had died a tragically early and sudden death.
+The significance of his life’s work was confirmed with the Artisjus Prize in 2001 and a second Hungarian Heritage Prize in 2009.
+In 2016 a street in Balatonfűzfő was named after Attila Bozay.